 - 1.5 cups of vegetable stock

-Sauté some onions and garlic until they turn tender.
+Sauté some chopped onion and garlic until they turn tender.
 Now, slice the potato into small cubes and add it to the pan, cook it over low heat for around fifteen minutes.
 Then, add the cubed zucchinis to the pan and cook it for five more minutes.
 Add the vegetable stock to the mixture, and let it boil.
 You can then stir in the yoghurt and serve.

 5. Zucchini and Carrot Fritters

-Combine zucchini with the goodness of carrots which are high in fibre and help in digestion.
+Combine zucchini with the goodness of carrots, which are high in fibre and help in digestion.

 - A medium-sized courgette